dozed/scalatra-linkeddata/README.md

 ## SPARQL Queries

 An incoming request with content type `application/sparql-query` makes the request body accessible via the `sparqlQueryString` function.
 The `format` will be set to `sparql-query`.

-The query can be executed with the `sparqlQuery` function.
+A query can be executed with the `sparqlQuery` function.
+The return type depends on the type of the query:

+  * SELECT query: returns a `SelectResult(solutions: List[QuerySolution])`
+  * CONSTRUCT query: returns a `ConstructResult(model: Model)`
+  * DESCRIBE query: returns a `DescribeResult(model: Model)`
+  * ASK query: returns a `AskResult(result: Boolean)`

 When returning a [`List[QuerySolution]`](http://jena.apache.org/documentation/javadoc/arq/com/hp/hpl/jena/query/QuerySolution.html) from an action the results will be rendered as `application/sparql-results+xml`.

+A `Model` will be rendered by displaying all triples it contains.
+The client can choose the response format (see above).

 #### Direct POST query